gmlewis/irmf/README.md

 ## Introduction

-This article is about a revolutionary computational technique, infinite resolution materials format (IRMF) shaders, that takes digitally-generated 3D models to the next level.
+This article is about a computational technique, _"infinite resolution materials format"_ (IRMF) shaders, that takes digitally-generated 3D models to the next level.
 You can think of it as the equivalent of Gutenberg’s press for the creation of 3D physical objects.
 Perhaps a more modern analogy would be to think of